LAZY EYE GAMES

 Train Your Brain & Eyes to Work Together!

-Lazy Eye and Amblyopia Care
+Vision Therapy App for Lazy Eye and Amblyopia

 App & Download

-Lazy Eye Games
+Lazy Eye Games & Exercises

 Amblyopia Care

-A complete home vision therapy toolkit
+A complete home vision therapy toolkit with 3D-glasses and no-glasses training modes

-Lazy Eye Games brings vision therapy into a more engaging, structured, and accessible format.
+Lazy Eye Games & Exercises brings vision therapy into a more engaging, structured, and accessible format.
 With games, exercises, calibration, and progress tracking in one place, it gives families and eye-care professionals a practical way to support consistent training without making the experience feel cumbersome.

 Download